 Solution

-Disable incorrect PHP paths (handler and session) in the .htaccess
+Disable incorrect PHP paths (handler and session) in the .htaccess and/or .user.ini files.

 - Some websites have only one of these files in only one directory.
 Make sure to find the files in both

-directories. - public_html is the default root directory for your primary domain.
+homeandpublic_htmldirectories. - public_html is the default root directory for your primary domain.
 You can find the root directory of your additional domains in cPanel > Domains.

 - If you cannot find any of the files, enable "Show Hidden Files (dotfiles)" from File Manager > Settings.